Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Yi, S., Wierstra, D., Schaul, T. and Schmidhuber, J., 2009, June.
 Stochastic search using the natural gradient.
 In Proceedings of International Conference on Machine Learning (pp. 1161-1168).

+## Quality Diversity (QD)

+* Pugh, J.K., Soros, L.B. and Stanley, K.O., 2016.
+Quality diversity: A new frontier for evolutionary computation.
+Frontiers in Robotics and AI, 3, pp.1-17.

 ## Broader Viewpoints From AI/ML

 * Domingos, P., 2015.
 The five tribes of machine learning and what you can take from each.
 ACM Learning Center. [ [www](https://learning.acm.org/techtalks/machinelearning) | [pdf](https://learning.acm.org/binaries/content/assets/leaning-center/webinar-slides/2015/five-tribes-ml_112415.pdf) ]